liferay/liferay-docs/discover/portal/articles/110-collaboration/05-social-network/04-facebook.markdown

 Facebook is currently the number one social network in the world with somewhere over 1 billion active users.
 If you're trying to build a community on your site, you don't want to neglect a bridge to that many possible users.
-With that in mind, @product@ provides a few easy ways for you to integrate your site with Facebook.
+With that in mind, @product@ provides a few easy ways for you to integrate your Site with Facebook.

 ## Facebook Sign On [](id=facebook-sign-on)

-Like many websites you may visit, any site running on @product@ can be set up to use Facebook for sign in.
-This makes it easier for users to sign in to your site, since they won't need to remember another user name and password.
+Like many websites you may visit, any site running on @product@ can use Facebook for sign in.
+This makes it easier for users to sign in to your Site, since they don't need to remember another user name and password.
 See the [deployment documentation](/discover/deployment/-/knowledge_base/7-1/facebook-connect-single-sign-on-authentication) for information on using Facebook to sign into @product@.